 15. Book Airbnb accommodation for long-term travel

-Airbnb is an excellent option especially when you are travelling long-term or if you want to experience staying at a Japanese local accommodation.
+Airbnb is an excellent option, especially when travelling long-term or wanting to experience staying at a local Japanese accommodation.

-By adding new regulations, it ensures the comfort and safety of travellers who book Airbnb.
+Adding new regulations ensures the comfort and safety of travellers who book Airbnb.
 This is a really good thing if you are travelling solo in Japan.